 CAN BREAD BRIDGE DIFFERENCES?

 Jesus’ encounter with the woman at the well and her Samaritan people is a lesson on how to warm our way into the hearts of people by eating with them.
 Total strangers that lived in animosity became friends when they ate bread together.
 In fact, Jesus turned the event into two days of feasting.
 The food had not changed, but their attitudes did.
 Jesus simple request for a drink opened the door to new friendships and change.
-We do not change people with words but with actions and deeds.
-Jesus, by waiting to eat with the Samaritans, put his faith into action.
-His presence and not his words convinced the Samaritans that He was the Christ.
+We do not change people with words, but with our actions and our deeds.
+Jesus, by waiting to eat with the Samaritans, put His faith into action.
+Jesus’ Presence, and not His Words, convinced the Samaritans that He was the Christ.
 It is not persuasive to prepare a table for others with us abstaining to eat with them.
 We do want people to believe in what we say, but we are not comfortable to eat with them.
 Jesus did sit down and eat with the people that needed salvation.
-He did not wait to have them come to him.
-Even those that came met him on the road.
+Jesus did not wait to have them come to Him.
+Even those that came to Jesus, met Him on the road.
 We have been coerced to change things.
 The doctor no longer comes to us.
 We now must go to the doctor and he feeds us words rather than bread.
-Jesus did the exact opposite; He came to seek and save the lost (Lk.
-19:10).
+Jesus did the exact opposite; He came to seek and save the lost (Luke 19:10).

 Jesus’ approach to gain the confidence of these Samaritans is another valuable lesson on how to be invited to eat bread with hostiles.
-He made himself available but did not force himself on his hosts.
-He had them invite him to eat bread with them.
-On another occasion, when a Samaritan village refused him hospitality, He did not force his way on them, as his disciples hoped He would (Lk.
-9:51-55).
-The twelve Jesus send out to spread his message were instructed to go only to the lost sheep of Israel and then only to those that were receptive and opened their homes where Jesus’ messengers could eat bread with their new friends (Mt.
-10:11-14).
+Jesus made Himself available; however, Jesus did not force Himself on his hosts.
+Jesus had them invite Him to eat bread with them.
+On another occasion, when a Samaritan village refused him hospitality, He did not force his way on them, as his disciples hoped He would (Luke 9:51-55).
+The twelve Jesus send out to spread His Message were instructed to go only to the lost sheep of Israel and then only to those that were receptive and opened their homes where Jesus’ messengers could eat bread with their new friends (Matthew 10:11-14).
 Even the Risen Christ did not just walk in on the two disciples from Emmaus.
-It was at their urging that He sat down with them and broke bread with them, and it was while He broke the bead that they recognize the stranger (Lk.
-24:28-31).
+It was at their urging that He sat down with them and broke bread with them, and it was while He broke the bead that they recognize the stranger (Luke 24:28-31).
 When we eat bread with others we do recognize in them the goodness that God has placed in all of us.
-It is essential that we make friends with people that have bread who are not of our persuasion (Lk.
-16:9).
+It is essential that we make friends with people that have bread who are not of our persuasion (Luke 16:9).

-I immigrated to Canada as a farm hand.
+I immigrated to Canada as a farm-hand.
 I ended up in a community with farmers who had also come to Canada for the same reason, to get some land and raise their own bread.
 My farmer had five quarters of land consisting of 160 acres each.
 His wife had past away and left him with two small lads.
-His second wife had no inclination to care for his boys but for her own wayward son.
+His second wife had no inclination to care for his boys, but for her own wayward son.
 The farmer had offered her son one quarter of land for taking care of his sons and the four quarters set aside for his children.
 The stepson refused the offer hoping to get the whole farm.
 The wise father protected his children and made the same offer to me.
-At that time, I was to blind to see the opportunity to help the farmer until his son reached legal age.
-I was still looking for a pie in the sky.
+At that time, I was too blind to see the opportunity to help the farmer until his son reached legal age.
+I was still looking for “a pie in the sky.”
 The farmers concern was that his boys would have bread in case he was taken from them.
 I was touchéd by his confidence in me that he would trust me with his children.
-He had no hesitation that I would live up to his expectation because I had proven myself as a reliable farm hand.
-I lacked the insight what bread could do for my family and me in the future.
+He had no hesitation that I would live up to his expectation because I had proven myself as a reliable farm-hand.
+However, I lacked the insight what bread could do for my family and myself in the future.

 To sustain their lifestyle they had to have someone pay for their conveniences.
 They had hoped that taxing the people with holdings and their supporters with jobs would keep them in power.
 To stay at the helm, they had to extend favors to their supporters.
 The supporters unionized and their demands put their job providers out of business.
 The socialist bosses took over the management of industry and farming.
 To the factory workers it mattered little as to who was in charge, but to farmers things were of a different nature.
 When these farmers were stripped of their rights to own land and coerced to work on government farms, they no longer co-operated with nature as to when to plant and as to when to harvest.
 They put in eight hours regardless of the weather.
 My stepfather-in-law had forty Ackers in the Ukraine and he managed to deliver his quota to the system and harvested more grain than the entire town.
 The government employees harvested during bad weather and they spread their grain under the wheels to get their machinery out of the mud.
 They arrested my in-law as a saboteur and he escaped and ended up in the USA.
 My family left home and land to the communist before their system was introduced.
 Two my uncles had farms in East Germany.
 The quotas assigned to them increased every year until they too turned their farms over to community farming.
 One uncle ended up in Canada and the other kept a horse and made his living collecting garbage in a large city in East Germany.